Sycamore House Service Corps

 The Sycamore House Service Corps year starts in mid-August and ends the following July.
 Many alumni remain in Harrisburg after their year of service to continue the work of strengthening our city.
 Corps Members can make a big impact in this community.

 - Volunteer 30-35 hours per week at a site placement.

-- Participate in weekly team meetings with the Director.
+- Participate in weekly team meetings with the Director, focusing on spiritual development.

 - Receive housing, utilities, a food stipend, and health insurance (if needed).